-Fertilizer only adds nutrients to the soil and plants.
+Fertiliser only adds nutrients to the soil and plants.
 It doesn’t alter the soil’s structure so in poor, compacted soil the nutrients become locked up and unavailable to the plants.
-Hence, Fertilizer is not a category of soil conditioner.
+Hence, Fertiliser is not a category of soil conditioner.

 The goal of using a soil conditioner is to improve the soil structure of 50% organic or inorganic material, 25% air, and 25% water.
 Beneficial microorganisms make up a portion of the organic matter in good soil.
 Without proper air and water, many microorganisms can’t survive.